CLASSIC DUETS II - SARAH MARIE YOUNG & SAALIK ZIYAD

 Polyrhythms Third Sunday JazzWorkshop &Matinee Series at the RME’sRedstone Room is scheduled for the third Sunday, December 15th, and features an all-ages workshop at 3 pm, followed by the matinee performance from 6-8 pm.
 Admission to the workshop session is Free for Kids, $5 for adults.
 General admission for the 6 - 8 pm concert is $10 or $15 for reserved/VIP seating.For ticket information, call Polyrhythms: 309 373-0790.
 For more information, visit our website: www.polyrhythms.org.

 Doors open at 5:30 pm.
 Come experience jazz “live” like it was meant to be enjoyed.Take in the best jazz in the Quad Cities… enjoy a set or stay for the whole show.
 You can’t beat the artists or the artistry at the Third Sunday Jazz Series;Sunday,December 15th, Classic Duets II,featuring Sarah Marie Young and SaalikZiyad

-Polyrhythms Third Sunday Jazz Series is made possible with major support of the Riverboat Development Authority, the Scott County Regional Authority, and the RME as well as the support of the Austin Family Charitable Fund, Davenport Clarion Hotel, Bowman Accounting, IL Senator Mike Jacobs, Peeples Heating & Air Conditioning, radio station KALA, Greatest Grains, and DJ Mixxin Mel.
+Polyrhythms Third Sunday Jazz Series is made possible with major support of the Riverboat Development Authority, the Scott County Regional Authority, and the RME as well as the support of Davenport Clarion Hotel, Bowman Accounting, KALA, IL Senator Mike Jacobs, Peeples Heating & Air Conditioning, the Austin Family Charitable Fund, Cribbs Landscaping, Greatest Grains, West Music and DJ Mixxin Mel.